-Council has reported a rating surplus, of \$571,693 which, considering the challenges faced with the impacts of COVID-19 along with high demand being felt across the district for resources, the result is a strong one.
+Council has reported a rating surplus, of \$571,693 which, considering the challenges faced with the impacts of COVID-19 along with high demand being felt across the district for resources, is a solid result compared to budget.

 Given the uncertainties that the current financial year presents, the rating surplus has been allocated to Council's contingency reserve to help meet any potential costs that may unexpectedly arise.